-The Cayin RU6 is the first-ever 24BIT discreet R-2R implemented dongle-type portable DAC and headphone amplifier.
+In this post, we review the Cayin RU6 which is the first-ever 24BIT discreet R-2R implemented dongle-type portable DAC and headphone amplifier.
 It is priced at $249.

-Disclaimer: The Cayin RU6 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Cayin for this opportunity.

 To learn more about Cayin products on Headfonics you can click here.